-Including solar panels in a self build, renovation or conversion project is a readily-available way to improve your homes eco credentials.
-The most popular of renewable systems, solar PV (photovoltaic) panels are a quiet, low-maintenance option which is, generally, relatively inexpensive to install (in the terms of renewable technologies).
+One of the most popular of domestic renewable systems, solar PV (photovoltaic) panels are a quiet, low-maintenance option which is, generally, relatively inexpensive to install (in the terms of renewable technologies).

-However, due to their required prominent position, usually on the roof, to achieve maximum efficiency, some house-builders might be hesitant to include this particular renewable and view them as an unsightly grey cherry on top of their dream home.
+However, due to their required prominent position, usually on the roof, to achieve maximum efficiency, some homeowners might be hesitant to include solar panels and view them as an unsightly grey blight on top of their dream home.

 Here, we have collected some of our favourite projects who have dedicated their projects to fighting the good fight without negating their hard-won efforts of self build or renovation.